 Having decided the base of a lamp was a heavy and hand-manageable object, Zimzod returned to the man hanging prostrate in space and said, "We're gonna have some fun.
 You'd better start talking."
 While the prisoner went a bit white, he said nothing, so Zimzod turned to the sergeant saying, "This is optional for you.
 You don't have to be here for this."
 At that, the sergeant said, "Thank you Sir."
 Then, to his men, "We're bugging out!" as Zimzod secured the prisoner once more and the troopers filed out the shattered door.
 The sergeant was the last to leave saying, "We'll be just outside securing the area in case you need us Sir." in a neutral tone.

 After the marines were gone Zimzod snatched a sheet from the bed and secured Sipos to a metal chair in the rental.
 As he tied the man down, he was not overly concerned if he cut circulation in places.
 By the time Zimzod was done, Zach was certain he'd searched the entire rental.
-Aside from a week's worth of generic male-appropriate cloths and "station proper" shoes, the rest of the stuff came with the place as a rental.
+Aside from a week's worth of generic male-appropriate clothes and "station proper" shoes, the rest of the stuff came with the place as a rental.
 Not even the air vents had been disturbed.
-The only things Sipos seemed to have brought with him were wallet, watch, credChip and the cloths in his shoulder bag.
+The only things Sipos seemed to have brought with him were wallet, watch, credChip and the clothes in his shoulder bag.
 Even the toiletries in the fresher were likely an additional Cr 5 with the room.
 Making sure Sipos' hands and feet were 'available', Zimzod prepared to go to work.Intercepting the Aku Iikhi

 Back in space, the shuttle Chance Bolt had arrived at the now drifting hulk of the destroyer Aku Iikhi.
 As the entire chain of command listened in, the pilot announced they'd try to moderate the destroyer's roll with their space maneuvering system(SMS) thrusters and deploy a team on the outer hull to see if they can learn anything.
 Five minutes later they reported the hull team had jacked into an external comms port and failed to raise a response to any hails.
 After an additional five minutes they reported some success reducing the vessel's roll, but a team member looking into the bridge viewport stated the visible body seemed to be "melting"!
 On the channel with the rest, Mikah asked if they had any video of the body and asked her doctors if they'd heard of anything at all that presented like this?